SB62/cs50py/README.md

 # cs50py
-Doing work from Harvard's CS50 Python course
+Working my way through Harvard's CS50 Python course.
+Things generated from that course will end up here for posterity and accountability.